-Critics asked: "What makes a law 'necessary' to carry out another power?
-What does 'proper' mean?
-Moreover, the Constitution grants authority only to agencies and officials; 'Powers vested ... in the Government of the United States' must be a typo!"
+(1819), the most important Supreme Court case on the subject.
+"What makes a law 'necessary' to carry out another power?" they asked.
+"What does 'proper' mean?
+And the Constitution grants authority only to agencies and officials.
+So 'Powers vested ... in the Government of the United States' must be a typo!"